shellyw8542/sep11-freedom-project/blog/entry05.md

          raycaster.setFromCamera(mouse, camera);
 ```
 This code makes it so that when the mouse is being moved it is also being recorded by the raycaster.
-So that the next movement can be interactive from based on the previous movement.
+So that the next movement can be interactive based on the previous movement.
+I've tried a lot to make the coding work on my original project but it couldn't work on my end.
+My partner suggested working on the shooting beyond MVP, but I would still keep trying to work on the shooting function.
+Since the codechangers website closed mid-way through the year and messed up our plan.
+We decided to create a better-looking setting for our actual project.
+For the settings we continued to make buildings and apply with better visuals.

+I am currently stages 5 and 6 in the Engineering Design Process where I am creating the prototype and testing out the prototype of my freedom project.
+The next step of the Engineering Design Process is to improve the prototype of the project to have a more enjoyable experience for my partner and me, as well as the people playing on our project.
+Some takeaways that I've gotten from this blog were: Debugging and a growth mindset.
+I've used the skill of debugging to find out the problem with my previous code and tried to learn and use the code from three.js to apply it to my project.
+I've also used the skill of a growth mindset to help myself not give up after finding out that codechangers didn't work.
+I would have patience with my coding and thinking on how to work with the code that I've gotten.

 [Previous](entry04.md) | [Next](entry06.md)